-In compliance with that requirement, the Attorney General was provided with a report on 3 September 2021 detailing the results of inspections conducted of agency records for the period from 7 August 2019 to 6 August 2021.
-The September 2021 report4 is available on the OILECC website.
+In compliance with that requirement, the Attorney General was provided with a report in October 2023 detailing the results of inspections conducted of agency records for the period from 7 August 2021 to 6 August 2023.
+The 2023 report will be published on the OILECC website after it has been tabled in Parliament.

-The next Report in respect of inspections conducted between 7 August 2021 and 6 August 2023 is due to be presented to the Attorney-General as soon as practicable after 6 August 2023.
+The next Report in respect of inspections conducted between 7 August 2023 and 6 August 2025 is due to be presented to the Attorney-General as soon as practicable after 6 August 2025.